 In the 1960's, a group of neighbors came together to form the Presidio Heights Association of Neighbors (P.H.A.N.) to celebrate and preserve the character of our neighborhood.
 P.H.A.N. is open to all residents and businesses located in the Presidio Heights boundaries.

 P.H.A.N. is governed by a board of directors that meets regularly to discuss neighborhood matters that affect transportation, quality of life issues and new real estate developments.
-We host an annual all neighbor board meeting and picnic in May that is open to all Presidio Heights neighbors.
+We host an annual all neighbor board meeting in May that is open to all Presidio Heights neighbors.
 View our Events page for more information on our upcoming events.

 Located next to the Presidio Trust, Pacific Heights, Laurel Heights and the Inner Richmond, Presidio Heights is a neighborhood of over 800 residences and the neighborhood includes a mix of single family homes, apartment buildings and condominiums.
 It's also a classic neighborhood commercial district (NCD) along Sacramento Street.
 The Presidio Heights neighborhood is located on the North side of California Street to Pacific Avenue and from the West side of Presidio to the East side of Arquello.